 Keep your feet dry

-- Dry your feet after removing shoes
+- Drying your feet after wearing shoes

-Keep your nails short, and neat
+Keep your nails short and neat

-- Wash feet before trimming nails
+- Wash your feet before trimming nails

 - Avoid cutting nails too short